BrightspaceUI/core/components/tag-list/README.md

 </d2l-tag-list>
 ```

+### Methods

+* `setParentNode(node)`: Sets the parent node to be used for the `ResizeObserver` that detects when page size has changed and updates the chomping of tag list items.
+Useful if `tag-list` is wrapped in a non-block element which can cause flicker.
+For example: `tagList.setParentNode(this.parentNode);`

 ## Tag List Item [d2l-tag-list-item]
 The `d2l-tag-list-item` provides the appropriate `listitem` semantics and styling for children within a tag list.
 Tag List items do not work outside of a Tag List and should not be used on their own.